raytut/wearanize/README.md

 ### ACC:

-3-axis accelerometer data is estimated based on [Zhu et. al 2017]([Feature extraction for robust physical activity recognition | SpringerLink](https://link.springer.com/article/10.1186/s13673-017-0097-2)), which offers a large set of features that have been used for recognition of physical activity.
+3-axis accelerometer data is estimated based on [Zhu et. al 2017](https://link.springer.com/article/10.1186/s13673-017-0097-2), which offers a large set of features that have been used for recognition of physical activity.
 The features are listed below, and are derived for each of the X, Y, and Z axes:

 - XYZ (3 signals): Original accelerometer signals.
 - Mag (1 signal): Magnitude signal computed from the previous three signals.
 This magnitude is computed as the square root of the sum of squared components (accelerometer signals).